bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Yeah.
 I agree.
-I agree with regard to the implementation and that's something that I was, I was wanting to, to look into, I wanted to implement a Taply Third Date Verify on ReVault,  just implementing ReVault with Taply Third Date Verify, which would basically give upvault in a bit more generic way, but I never came to do it.
+I agree with regard to the implementation and that's something that I was wanting to look into, I wanted to implement a `OP_TAPLEAF_UPDATE_VERIFY` on ReVault.
+Just implementing ReVault with `OP_TAPLEAF_UPDATE_VERIFY`, which would basically give `OP_vAULT` in a bit more generic way, but I never came to do it.
 But AJ in this original Taply Third Date Verify post as a vault construction that is close.
-Well, it's not really a freeze all my funds recovery path  you have on Opvaults, but it's a revault path that keeps revolting.
+Well, it's not really a freeze all my funds recovery path  you have on `OP_vAULT`s, but it's a revault path that keeps revolting.
 It's a decent vault construction with the detail of the scripts that seems to work.

 James: 01:01:34